zjames12/Bat-ID-Transfer-Learning/README.md

 ## Other Approaches

+Several different methods were used to create a classifier.
+The code for each of these methods is included in this repo.

+### CNN from Transfer Learning

+This method used the pretrained vgg16 ML architecture.
+The top level was unfrozen and retrained on the bat dataset.
+This model saw an accuracy of 83%.

+### CNN from Scratch

+Here, a convolutional neural net was trained from scratch.
+It reproted an accuracy of 75%

 ## Contact

 This code was developed by Zachary James, Illya Fischoff, and Tao Huang of the Han Lab at the Cary Institute of Ecosystem Studies in Millbrook, New York.